Chippewa Valley Technical College

-Chippewa Valley Technical College is one of the 16 technical and community colleges in the Wisconsin Technical College System, centered in Eau Claire, Wisconsin.
-It serves an 11-county area, with its largest campus in Eau Claire (actually home to three separate campuses: Clairemont, Gateway, and West) and major regional centers in Chippewa Falls, Menomonie, Neillsville and River Falls.
+Chippewa Valley Technical College (CVTC) is one of the 16 technical and community colleges in the Wisconsin Technical College System, centered in Eau Claire, Wisconsin.
+It serves an 11-county area, with its primary campus in Eau Claire and smaller regional campuses across western Wisconsin, including in Chippewa Falls, Menomonie, Neillsville and River Falls.

 The school offers associate degree and technical diploma programs, as well as other certifications and adult continuing education programs.
 In the 2024–25 school year, 8,198 students were enrolled in programs and 17,425 students in continuing education.

 CVTC's president is Dr. Sunem Beaton-Garcia.

+Academics

+CVTC offers 51 associate's degrees and 17 certificates across a variety of fields of study, including agriculture, business, construction, healthcare, and production trades.